France - Switzerland - Italy

 We have a eight day (trip length is up for discussion) cycling trip of a lifetime waiting for you.
 This ride is not for the faint of heart.
 Totals come in at just under 1000kms during the week so it’s already very BIG.
 Your cumulative ascent is 25,000m and you ride over 23 Cols in France, Switzerland and Italy.
 You finish by riding all three sides of the Stelvio.
 YES, it’s a big week.
 Just to name a few of the Cols: Jambaz, Ramaz, Grosse Scheidegg, Nufenen, Grimsel, Furka, Gotthard, Splugen and Bernina.
 Cat got your tongue?
 This trip also has four languages in three countries so no wonder.

 Like we said it’s a ride of a lifetime.
 This trip is for experienced cyclists as you may have already guessed, and it is fully van supported of course.
-You should be comfortable climbing +3,500m daily.
-This type of trip is impossible for most tour operators, except TTT.
+You should be comfortable climbing +4000m on a daily basis for over a week.
+This type of trip is neigh impossible for most tour operators, except TTT.

 If you see something that you would like to do in the rides below, give us a call and we can create your own “Epic Alps Light” trip (shorter and or easier) suited to you and your group’s ability and desires.
 We can also stretch the big trip to over ten or more days if you wish.
 Conversely, you drive the support van and we ride.

 Day 1: Arrival at Geneva (GVA) Airport where TTT meets you and transports your group to Thonon, France, 45 minutes away.